EscolaLMS/headless-format/source/index.md

 The most popular e-learning formats are created and managed by the Advanced Distributed Learning (ADL) Initiative from the Office of the United States Secretary of Defense.

 Before e-learning was used in the web browser environment there was AICC’s format created in 1993.
-First widely used format was AICC HACP released in 1998 which later evolved into SCORM 1.0 that was released in year 2000.
+First widely used format was AICC HACP (released in 1998) which later evolved into SCORM 1.0 that was released in year 2000.
+Since then, up to the latest SCORM 2004 4th Edition version (released in 2009) it is the most popular and adopted collection of standards and specifications for web-based e-learning.

-SCORM which is an abbreviation of Sharable Content Object Reference Model since this day is the most popular e-learning package standard.
-Since version 1.0 to latest SCORM 2004 4th Edition this format is a collection of standards and specifications for web-based e-learning.
-The format itself describes communications between client side content and a host system and how to package whole course into ZIP files that are called "Package Interchange Format."[^1].
-Latter is a ZIP package that contains HTML files and XML manifest.
+SCORM (which is an abbreviation of Sharable Content Object Reference Model) describes communication between client side content and a host system, and describes package structure, defining how whole course, consisting of resource files and XML manifest can be packaged into ZIP archives that are called "Package Interchange Format"[^1].

-Since SCORM introduced many issues The Experience API, also known as Tin Can API or xAPI was released and later cmi5 format that provides a set of rules intended to achieve interoperability in a traditional Learning Management System environment.
+Since SCORM has many shortcomings, The Experience API, also known as Tin Can API or `xAPI` was released, and later cmi5 format was created, providing a set of rules intended to achieve interoperability in a traditional Learning Management System environment.

-xAPI specification removes content for it description, and allows the content to send “statements” based around [actor] [verb] [object], or “I – did – this” to a Learning Record Store (LRS) which can be part of Learning Management System but can live on their own or as part of another system.
+xAPI specification removes content for it description, and allows the content to send “statements” based around [actor] [verb] [object], or “I – did – this” to a Learning Record Store (LRS) which can be a part of a Learning Management System, but can also live on its own, or as part of another separate system.

 \pagebreak